JEMPERLI was studied across multiple tumor types

 95% of study participants who responded to treatment kept their response for6 MONTHS OR LONGER

-In study participants with tumors that responded to treatment, the duration of their responses (DOR) ranged from 2.6 to 35.8+ months with a median duration of response of 34.7 months.
-Follow-up for half of these study participants was 17.5 months.
+In study participants with tumors that responded to treatment, the duration of their responses (DOR) ranged from 2.6 to 35.8+ months with a median DOR of 34.7 months.
+Median (MEE-dee-un) is the middle value in a set of measurements.
+DOR is the amount of time before cancer began growing or spreading again for study participants who responded to treatment.
+Median follow-up time was 17.5 months.
+Follow-up time is the length of time a person's health has been monitored.

-+ means still responding at last follow-up.
++ means still responding at last follow-up visit.

 You may experience side effects from JEMPERLI